sayes2x/react-heartbeat/README.md

 # Usage

-To use React Heartbeat with your componant, first import it:
+To use React Heartbeat with your component, first import it:

 ```javascript
 import Heartbeat from 'react-heartbeat';
 ```

-Then render it in your componant's render function:
+Then render it in your component’s render function:

 ```javascript
 render() {